 Autopsy Technician Schools and Colleges: How to Choose

-Autopsy technicians are laboratory technicians who assist pathologists, forensic scientists or morticians in examining bodies of deceased people in order to determine the cause of death.
-They may work in hospitals, research centers, crime laboratories, coroners' offices, police departments or funeral homes.
-Education and training requirements vary depending on the student's choice of setting.
-Read more to understand some of these different requirements and to find out how to choose a school.
+Autopsy technicians assist pathologists, forensic scientists and morticians in examining bodies of deceased people in order to determine the cause of death.
+They work in hospitals, research centers, crime laboratories, coroners' offices, police departments and funeral homes.
+Depending upon the path they wish to take, students can undertake degrees in mortuary science, clinical laboratory science or forensic science.

 How to Select an Autopsy Technician School

-Education and training requirements for students interested in a career as an autopsy technician vary depending on what kind of environment students want to work in.
-Students wanting to work in hospitals or at research centers should look for programs that offer a bachelor of science degree in clinical laboratory science or biology.
-Students interested in working in crime-related or legal environments such as police departments, crime laboratories or coroners' offices should look for schools that offer forensic science degree programs, which should be accredited by the American Academy of Forensic Sciences.
-Those students who want to work in funeral homes or morgues will need to complete a program in mortuary science.
+Students wanting to work in hospitals or at research centers should consider a Bachelor of Science degree in clinical laboratory science or biology.
+Those who want to work in crime-related or legal environments, such as police departments, crime laboratories or coroners' offices, will generally be more suited to forensic science degree programs.
+Those students who ultimately want to work in funeral homes or morgues will need to complete a program in mortuary science.

 Autopsy Technician Program Overviews